oliveroing/customers-app/README.md

 ## Available Scripts

-Ir order to get the database working, uou must previosly run:
+In order to get the database working, you must previosly run:
 ### `json-server --watch db.json --port 3001`

 In the project directory, you can run: